ZT-/Virtion.Installer/README.md

   - AppName:Name of Your product Name,whitch will display on desktop icon and start menu after install
   - Version: version
   - IconPath: icon of installer.exe
-  - MainModuel: Main exe of your product's
+  - MainModule: Main exe of your product's
-  - UiModuel: GUI of installer
+  - UiModule: GUI of installer
-  - UninstallModuel: Uninstall.exe
+  - UninstallModule: Uninstall.exe
 5. Click the menu "Build" and look the result on the output plane.if success the installer.exe will appera on the "Output" folder in your project path.
 6. Save project and exit.

-#Moduel Description
+#Module Description
 + Installer is made up of two parts
  - Virtion.Installer.UI is the GUI of installer,I use wpf to write this part,you can use other framework or other language to write it,only if call some simple interfaces whitch i supplied.
- - Virtion.Installer is the core moduel of install,this part use c++ writen.It used LzmaSDK uncompress 7z package form PE resourse.
+ - Virtion.Installer is the core module of install,this part use c++ writen.It used LzmaSDK uncompress 7z package form PE resourse.
 And it has some other helper function like create disktop icon,start menu icon and create uninstall info on system register table.
-+ Packger is Virtion.Installer.Packager moduel,it also use wpf to write gui.The rc.exe and link.exe is a little part of vs2013 complier.
++ Packger is Virtion.Installer.Packager module,it also use wpf to write gui.The rc.exe and link.exe is a little part of vs2013 complier.
-+ uninstall moduel read uninstall.dat to remove install files and other info form you computer.
++ uninstall module read uninstall.dat to remove install files and other info form you computer.

 #Working Principle
 wait ...